getodk/xforms-spec/_sections/30-bindings.md

 | `count-selected(string list)` 			| Returns the number of items in a space-separated list (e.g. `select` data type values).
 | `jr:choice-name(string value, node node)` | Returns the label value in the active language corresponding to the choice option with the given value of a select or select1 question question for the given data node. (sorry)
 | `jr:itext(string arg)`                    | Obtains an itext value for the provided reference in the active language.
-| `indexed-repeat(nodeset arg, nodeset repeat1, int index1, [nodeset repeatN, int indexN]{0,2})` | Returns a single node from a nodeset by selecting the 0-based index of a repeat nodeset.
+| `indexed-repeat(nodeset arg, nodeset repeat1, int index1, [nodeset repeatN, int indexN]{0,2})` | Returns a single node from a nodeset by selecting the 1-based index of a repeat nodeset that this node is a child of.
 It does this up to 3 repeat levels deep.
 | `true()` 									| As in [XPath 1.0](http://www.w3.org/TR/xpath/#section-Boolean-Functions).
 | `false()` 								| As in [XPath 1.0](http://www.w3.org/TR/xpath/#section-Boolean-Functions).
 | `boolean(* arg)` 							| As in [XPath 1.0](http://www.w3.org/TR/xpath/#section-Boolean-Functions).